 - 1 32- ounce box reduced-sodium chicken broth

-- 4 hatch chiles roasted, stemmed and seeded, then diced
+- 4 hatch chiles, roasted, stemmed and seeded, then diced

-- 4 cups shredded chicken or as much as one whole rotisserie chicken
+- 4 cups shredded chicken, or as much as one whole rotisserie chicken

-- 1/4 cup cilantro chopped
+- 1/4 cup cilantro, chopped

-- toppings: sour cream crushed tortilla chips, chopped cilantro, avocado
+- toppings: sour cream, crushed tortilla chips, chopped cilantro, avocado

 - Preheat broiler.
-Slice tomatoes in half then place cut side down onto baking sheet.
+Slice tomatoes in half then place cut side down onto a baking sheet.
 Drizzle with 2 tablespoons of the olive oil, season with salt.
 Broil for about 5 minutes or until the skins are starting to blacken.

 - Preheat a dutch oven over medium heat.
 Add remaining olive oil then add onions, cooking for about five minutes or until starting to soften.
 Add garlic and cumin, cook for another minute or two, stirring frequently.

 - Add tomatoes and their juices to pan.
 Pour in chicken broth and stir well.
-Allow to simmer for 10-15 minutes, then blend mixture well with a hand blender (alternatively you can pour mixture into a blender in batches then pour back into pot).
-Stir in shredded chicken and roasted chiles.
-Allow to simmer for another 10-15 minutes.
+Allow to simmer for 10-15 minutes, then blend the mixture well with a hand blender (alternatively you can pour the mixture into a blender in batches then pour back into the pot).
+Stir in the shredded chicken and roasted chiles.